jhirono/amlsecurity/Readme.md

 You can limit outbound connectivity but you have two resources which require outbound access: Compute Cluster/Compute Instance and AKS.

 * Compute Cluster/Instance need outbound traffic explained in [this doc](https://docs.microsoft.com/azure/machine-learning/how-to-secure-training-vnet#limiting-outbound-from-vnet).
 * AKS needs outbound traffic explained in [this doc](https://docs.microsoft.com/azure/aks/limit-egress-traffic).

-However, for example, if you want to control outbound access to data science related OSS repositories, NSG is not flexible enough and you need to use firewall.
+However, above setting blocks all access to public OSS repositories, pip and conda packages, public datasets and that reduce ML engineer's productivity.
+I recommend using Firewall if you want to control outbound access with such granular level.

 ### Firewall